日本語 English

 Method of calculating emissions and reasons for excluding from the scope of calculation

-1. Purchased goods and services5,525
+1. Purchased goods and services8,533

 Emissions coefficient

-National Institute for Environmental Studies, "Embodied Energy and Emission Intensity Data for Japan Using Input-Output Tables (3EID)"
+IDEA v3.4, National Institute for Environmental Studies, "Embodied Energy and Emission Intensity Data for Japan Using Input-Output Tables (3EID)"

 Calculation method

-Ministry of the Environment and Ministry of Economy, Trade and Industry, "Basic Guidelines for Calculating Greenhouse Gas Emissions through Supply Chains Ver 2.5 (March 2023)"
+Ministry of the Environment and Ministry of Economy, Trade and Industry, "Basic Guidelines for Calculating Greenhouse Gas Emissions through Supply Chains Ver 2.7 (March 2025)"

 Assumptions, allocation method, etc.

-Calculated from the purchase price.
+Calculated based on the purchase volume and purchase price.

-2. Capital goods136
+2. Capital goods397

 Emissions coefficient

-Ministry of the Environment and Ministry of Economy, Trade and Industry "Emissions Intensity Database for Calculating Greenhouse Gas Emissions through Supply Chains Ver 3.3 (March 2023)"
+Ministry of the Environment and Ministry of Economy, Trade and Industry “Emissions Intensity Database for Calculating Greenhouse Gas Emissions through Supply Chains Ver 3.5 (March 2025)”

 Calculation method

-Ministry of the Environment and Ministry of Economy, Trade and Industry, "Basic Guidelines for Calculating Greenhouse Gas Emissions through Supply Chains Ver 2.5 (March 2023)"
+Ministry of the Environment and Ministry of Economy, Trade and Industry, "Basic Guidelines for Calculating Greenhouse Gas Emissions through Supply Chains Ver 2.7 (March 2025)"

 Assumptions, allocation method, etc.

-3. Fuel- and energy-related activities (not included in scopes 1 or scope 2)272
+3. Fuel- and energy-related activities (not included in scopes 1 or scope 2)478

 Emissions coefficient